Cookies ahead

 raw

-If you want to execute PHP scripts, including artisan and it's like, make sure to specify the PHP interpreter explicitly:
+If you want to execute PHP scripts, including artisan and the like, make sure to specify the PHP interpreter explicitly:

 # will work